-- Hudson Highland summits are often broad, exposed rocky outcroppings, and many offer sweeping, dramatic and highly-photogenic views;
+Hudson Highlands summits are often broad, exposed rocky outcroppings, and many trails here offer sweeping, dramatic, highly-photogenic views like this…

-- These peaks are very popular.
-In the summer and fall, every trailhead and parking area is beyond packed.
-Especially on weekends and holidays, you’ll need to arrive early-early to ensure a parking spot.
+The Hudson Highlands are very popular.
+In the summer and fall, every trailhead and parking area is packed.
+Especially on weekends and holidays, you’ll need to arrive early-early to ensure a spot.

 Some quick notes on safety…

-- In the warmer months, you’ll want to keep an eye out for rattlesnakes.
+- In the warmer months, keep an eye out for rattlesnakes.